Email Encryption 101: Protocols & How They Work in Secure Email Sending

 Email encryption in Gmail

-You have an option to encrypt your Gmail messages with S/MIME standard; however, it is available only for Enterprise, Education Fundamentals, and Plus editions.
-If you are using one of these, you can configure S/MIME in the admin console and then upload certificates obtained from one of the trusted authorities (see the full list in the Google documentation).
-Note that both sender and recipient must enable S/MIME and exchange certificates to be able to exchange encrypted messages.
+In your Gmail email account, you have the option to encrypt your messages with the S/MIME standard; however, this is available only for Enterprise, Education Fundamentals, and Plus edition users.
+So, if you are using any one of these, you can configure S/MIME in the admin console and then upload certificates obtained from a trusted authority (see the full list in the Google documentation).
+Note that both the sender and recipient must enable S/MIME and exchange certificates to be able to exchange encrypted messages this way.

-If you are using Gmail for personal purposes, but still need to send encrypted messages, or prefer other encryption standards, we recommend picking a third-party plugin, such as Virtru or FlowCrypt
+If you are using Gmail on a personal plan but still need to send encrypted messages or prefer other encryption standards, we recommend picking a third-party plugin, such as Virtru or FlowCrypt

 Email encryption in Outlook

-Microsoft 365 Message Encryption (OME) is available for Microsoft 365 Enterprise E3 users.
-It combines email encryption and rights management capabilities by Azure Information Protection.
+Microsoft 365 Message Encryption (OME) is available for Microsoft 365 Enterprise E3 users and combines email encryption and rights management capabilities by Azure Information Protection.

-You don’t need to load any additional certificates, just enable Encryption in the advanced settings.
-If both you and your email recipient belong to the same Exchange environment, you can start messaging right away.
+Apple Mail, the default email app on macOS and iOS devices, features built-in S/MIME encryption.
+To use it, you don’t need to load any additional certificates.
+Instead, you just enable Encryption in the advanced settings, and if both you and your recipient belong to the same Exchange environment, you can start messaging right away.
 If you are not inside the same Exchange environment, then you need to install encryption certificates for this recipient.
-This is available inside the Apple Mail functionality.
+These are available inside the Apple Mail functionality.

 Alternatively, you can always use extensions for OpenPGP encryption or switch to a secure email client, such as Canary Mail